Easy Homemade Turkey Gravy Recipe

 This easy gravy recipe is a must-have side dish for your holiday table.
 Gravy is a staple with any big dinner, and goes well with any thanksgiving recipes.
 It’s perfect served over turkey such as Smoked Turkey or even Slow Cooker Boneless Turkey Breast.

-Most recently, we had this best turkey gravy over our Air Fryer Turkey Breast.
+Most recently, we had this best turkey gravy over our Air Fryer Turkey Breast and topping our Best Stuffing Stuffed Chicken Breasts.

-Gravy is also great over stuffing, Cornbread Dressing, mashed potatoes, or even biscuits!
+Gravy is also great over homemade stuffing, Southern Cornbread Dressing, mashed potatoes, or even Easy Homemade Biscuits!

 Homemade Gravy Ingredients